Daily readings

 Monday, June 29, 2026

 Saints Peter and Paul, Apostles.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Peter and Paul, Apostles